FontoXML/fontoxpath/README.md

   * `logger` `<Object>` Object with functions used to override the standard logger.
     * `trace: <function(string):void>` The logger for the `trace()` function.
 The argument is the string of the original message.
+  * `defaultFunctionNamespaceURI` `<string>` To modify or change the default function namespaceURI.
+Defaults to `http://www.w3.org/2005/xpath-functions`.
+Defining the default function namespaceURI in the xpath expression overwrites this option.

 ### Example